KriztoferY/cppdsa-queue/README.md

 }
 ```

-A collection of implementation-agnostic algorithms on the Queue ADT is included in a dedicated header file.
+A collection of ADT-implementation-agnostic algorithms on the Queue ADT is included in a dedicated header file.

 ```cpp
 ...